 The Government Procurement Review: United Kingdom

-The key procurement legislation2 applicable in England, Wales and Northern Ireland is the Public Contracts Regulations 2015 (PCR), the Utilities Contracts Regulations 2016 (UCR), the Concession Contracts Regulations 2016 (CCR), and the Defence and Security Public Contracts Regulations 2011 (Defence Regulations), referred to collectively in this chapter as the 'procurement regulations'.
+The key procurement legislation2 applicable in England, Wales and Northern Ireland is set out in the following instruments: the Public Contracts Regulations 2015 (PCR), the Utilities Contracts Regulations 2016 (UCR), the Concession Contracts Regulations 2016 (CCR), and the Defence and Security Public Contracts Regulations 2011 (Defence Regulations), referred to collectively in this chapter as the 'procurement regulations'.3

-The procurement regulations implement the corresponding EU directives.
-The PCR came into force on 26 February 2015, and the UCR and CCR came into force on 18 April 2016.3 Contracts for health services above £663,540 in value let by the National Health Service (NHS) and clinical commissioning groups can be subject to the 'light touch regime' in the PCR (see Section V.ii).
-Separate procurement regulations4 specific to the health sector continue to apply (alongside the PCR) to contracts for NHS healthcare services regardless of contract value.
+The PCR came into force on 26 February 2015, and the UCR and CCR came into force on 18 April 2016.6 Contracts for health services above £663,540 in value let by the National Health Service (NHS) and clinical commissioning groups can be subject to the 'light-touch' regime under the PCR (see Section V.ii).
+Separate procurement regulations7 specific to the health sector continue to apply (alongside the PCR) to contracts for NHS healthcare services regardless of contract value.

-The Small Business, Enterprise and Employment Act 2015 (SBEE Act) gives the UK government power to make further regulations in relation to procurement.5
+The Small Business, Enterprise and Employment Act 2015 (SBEE Act) gives the UK government power to make further regulations in relation to procurement.8